etkitech/etki_JS/algos/level2/week15/UnderwaterQueueWeaving.md

 #### Instructions:

-1. Implement a 'peek' method in the below Queue class.
+1. Implement a 'peek' method in the Queue class below.
 Peek should return the last element (the next one to be returned) from the queue **without** removing it.

 2. Implement the 'weave' function.
 Weave receives two queues as arguments and combines the contents of each into a new, third queue.
 The third queue should contain the **alternating** content of the two queues The function should handle queues of **different lengths** without inserting 'undefined' into the new one. **Do not** access the array inside of any queue, only use the 'add', 'remove', and 'peek' functions.